AmiJoba22/RateMD-Datapipe/README.md

 ## Conclusion
 ### What was achieved:
-- Discovered that Puero Rico, despite its lower rating count, had the highest average rating.
+- Discovered that Puerto Rico, despite its lower rating count, had the highest average rating.
+- Discovered that Delaware had the lowest average rating.
 - Discovered that Radiation Oncologists and holistic care specialists are ranked top in satisfaction as they have the highest average rating.

 ### How the results can be used:
-- Healthcare providers can study top-rated specialists to adop best practices and address the gaps in low-rated medical fields.
+- Healthcare providers can study top-rated specialists to adopt best practices and address the gaps in low-rated medical fields.
 - Hospitals may use the data to make strategic hiring or training decisions to drive higher satisfaction ratings.
 - Regional health officials can use location filters to prioritze quality improvement in underperforming areas.